-Sam Reynolds is a London-based performance artist.
+Sam Reynolds is a performance artist in Manila via London.

 His first foray on to stage was co-founding and co-running experimental theatre company Wind-Up Collective, before becoming a Resident Artist at the Roundhouse and founding and running the venue’s resident cabaret and performance art troupe Cushion Collective.
 He was also in Soho Theatre’s Comedy Lab and Writers Lab.

 He has performed internationally from the UK to Australia via the Philippines, in various settings and contexts and both solo and collaboratively, at venues and events as diverse as Bethnal Green Working Men’s Club, Royal Festival Hall, Royal Vauxhall Tavern, Arcola Theatre, Glastonbury Festival’s Block9, Roundhouse, Bestival, Southbank Centre, Soho Theatre, Brighton Dome, Pineapple Lab, Summerhall, National Theatre Studio, Traumfrau, TUC Congress House, and Homotopia, and was in The Miss Behave Gameshow at Underbelly Festival’s London Wonderground and Darwin Festival as Siri.